Watch now: With his signature on paper, Teddy Prochazka details the 'fast' life of a new signee

 The Husker coaches sometimes take extra care when deciding when the time is right to offer a scholarship to a player from the state — that can be a big decision for both the player and NU coaches — but they didn’t hesitate with Prochazka.

 Numerous other Big Ten programs made the trip to Omaha to recruit Prochazka.
-Some schools say they won’t offer a player until they come to a summer camp, or visit the campus, or see more game tape.
+Some schools say they won’t offer a player until the player comes to a summer camp or visits the campus, or they see more game tape.
 But most schools offered Prochazka on the spot.

 He’s the second-highest rated recruit in Nebraska’s class, behind Thomas Fidone.

-When Prochazka committed to the Huskers last September he was the first one on board for Nebraska’s recruiting class.
+When Prochazka committed to the Huskers in September 2019, he was the first one on board for Nebraska’s recruiting class.
 Then he got to watch the rest of the class come together, including four more in-state scholarship signees.

 “When I was the first one to commit it kind of set the tone for that class that we’re going to get in-state guys, and that was kind of the focus for this class, is we want to get some of the best in the state to come to Nebraska,” Prochazka said.